-According to a white paper released today by the World Dental Federation (FDI), oral diseases are among the most common diseases of humankind, yet they receive little attention in many countries with weak health care systems.
+According to a white paper released in March 2014 by the World Dental Federation (FDI), oral diseases were among the most common diseases of humankind.
+This is still true in 2020, yet they receive little attention in many countries with weak health care systems.
 Despite a high social and economic burden from oral diseases they are considered a neglected area of international health.
 World Oral Health Day provides an opportunity to increase awareness of the poor state of oral health in many places and offers an occasion to highlight realistic and cost- effective solutions for health care systems and individuals alike.

 WHAT IS ORAL HEALTH?